 You are most welcome to contact us about these CYT policies and procedures or safeguarding measures.

-CYT camps are lead by CYT Staff, Mission Team, and trained volunteers.
-The CYT Event Coordinator is on-site for the full duration of the camp, along with other CYT Staff members and Mission Team, and volunteer leaders.
-CYT camps have an adult-to-child ratio of at least 1:8.
+CYT camps are lead by CYT Staff and trained volunteers.
+The CYT Event Coordinator is on-site for the full duration of the camp, along with other CYT Staff members and volunteer leaders.
+CYT camps have an adult-to-child ratio of at least 1:6.

 Camps are only possible with the generous help of talented CYT volunteers.
 CYT volunteers are usually young adults (20 – 30 years old) who undergo extensive training and formation and have a large amount of experience at these events.